-A pretty similar thing has happened with the phrase “diversify your portfolio.”
+I’m sure you’ve heard the phrase “diversify your portfolio.”
 We all say it, but why is it really important?
-And how do you actually do it?
+And how do you actually do it??

 Why diversification is important